Here are the classes we offer — singles and couples are always welcome in any class!

 Prerequisite: Dancing Rotary waltz at an intermediate level or above.

-We will explore not just Rotary Waltz variations — left and right — but infuse every class with Latin Waltz.
+We will explore not just Rotary Waltz variations — left and right — but infuse every class with Salsa moves.
 These forms go hand-in-hand.
-Latin Waltz, often stationary, combines beautifully with it's traveling cousin, allowing you to infuse the passion of Latin into your Turning Waltz.
+Salsa, often stationary, combines beautifully with it's traveling cousin, allowing you to infuse the passion of Latin into your Turning Waltz.

 Prerequisite: At least one Waltz 2 class